 There are basically two snowblower options.
 The single-stage snowblower and the two-stage snowblower.

-There’s is a third option it is what’s known as a three-stage snowblower and is reserved for very large yards as a three-stage machine is large and cumbersome, it’s close to commercial-grade machinery.
+There is a third option which is what’s known as a three-stage snowblower and is reserved for very large yards as a three-stage machine is large and cumbersome; it’s close to commercial-grade machinery.

 |Single-Stage Snowblower (Snow-thrower)||Two-Stage Snowblower|

 |Paved Surface||All surfaces|

 The two main types listed in the table above are specifically designed to do different jobs, so you must decide which option will suit your needs best.

 The differences between the two are power and the ability to do different tasks.
 If you get snow every year but not very much and have a 1-2 car driveway, then the Single is sufficient.
 If, on the other hand, you live (or have recently moved) to a heavy snowfall state, then you need a Two-Stage.